 Do you like pictures of beautiful landscapes?
-And what about visiting the most amazing places of our planet, observing this beauty with your own eyes and taking memorable photos that arouse the admiration of others?
+And what about visiting the most amazing places of our planet, observing this beauty with your own eyes and taking memorable photos that brings about the admiration of others?
 Places like this, like music, or movies, or any other work of art created by talented people, can be a great source of inspiration for creating new interesting shots.
 It is unlikely that any of us go on a trip without a camera or at least a smartphone with a good camera.
 And having mastered the basics of photography, sometimes you can combine relaxation and earning additional income by registering on photobanks - international agencies that sell photographs to buyers around the world.
 For example, one of the leading agencies shutterstock.com The subjects of the photos that are sold there are absolutely diverse: from macro photography and landscapes, to various scenes with people and product photography.

 However, there are a couple of things to keep in mind if you want to have beautiful shots after the trip that will delight you and your friends and acquaintances.
-If you go on vacation and want to capture some episodes in between, then it will probably just be a photo for a family album.
+If you go on vacation and want to capture some episodes in the course of your trip, then it will probably just be a photo for a family album.
 Memories are important to all of us and that's okay.
 In order to take truly original beautiful shots, photography should be the main purpose of the trip, and the route with stops should be planned 2-3 weeks before departure.
 And secondly, the shooting result almost does not depend on the equipment that you have.
 Most modern cameras, even from the amateur segment, are very advanced in terms of equipment and technical capabilities.
 Therefore, the idea that has been strengthened by many that for good shots you need to buy a SLR camera is absolutely not true.
 And the number of megapixels is just as unimportant, except if you suddenly have a desire to print a canvas on a billboard measuring 3 * 5 meters.
 Modern amateur or semi-professional compact cameras are often not inferior or even superior to SLR cameras in the amateur segment.
 When choosing a camera, you should pay attention to the presence of a manual shooting mode, which will be needed to create unusual creative shots.
 If you intend to shoot at night or try shooting stars, pay attention to the ISO sensitivity allowed in the camera, for night shooting it should be at least 6400.
 Another important travel accessory is a reliable tripod.
 It is better not to buy the cheapest models, as they will not be stable enough and not very reliable.
 In addition to price, the main criteria when choosing a tripod are its folded / unfolded size and weight.
 Going on a trip without a personal car, it will not be very convenient to carry a large tripod weighing 3 kg, so it is better to choose either a more compact and inexpensive metal option or a carbon tripod, which can have a large maximum shooting height and at the same time be relatively light, but and significantly more expensive.
 Sometimes it may be necessary to set the camera low above the ground, and here the minimum height of the tripod with the camera installed matters.

 Sometimes you can shoot an interesting landscape during the day, but most often when the sun is at its zenith, the light is too harsh and not expressive, and the shadows are too contrasting.
 The best for landscape photography is sunrise and sunset time.
 There is a photographic term "golden hour" - this is the time about an hour after dawn and an hour before sunset, when the light is soft, orange, warm, emphasizes the silence and peace of nature.
 In autumn, at dawn, when the nights become colder, fog will appear in the fields and meadows.
 The rising sun can illuminate it very beautifully and outline the silhouettes of trees, mountains or other objects, if you take pictures in backlight, i.e. when an area of the sky with the sun enters the frame and illuminates the landscape from the opposite side of the camera, as, for example, the title frame of the article was filmed with a foggy autumn morning.
 In this case, photography with exposure bracketing is often used and subsequently frame merging to expand the dynamic range (HDR technology), to eliminate overexposure and too deep shadows.